 Hospital technicians used GE Healthcare’s Revolution CT — typically used to image bones, vessels and organs in unparalleled detail — to examine the painting’s interior, reading the wooden fibers, the tunnels of woodworms and the presence of foreign bodies such as nails, while digital radiography brought out the pictorial layers.

 “The exam allowed us to divide the painting into countless 0.6-millimeter slices,” Angeli said.
 “We could see, with great precision, the state of preservation of the wood, observe the presence of fragments and debris, as well as study color compositions.
 This information was also useful to make comparisons with the artist’s other works, supporting the hypothesis of the painting’s attribution.”

 “The Resurrection of Christ” underwent restoration based on the CT scan results.
-This month, it was reunited in London with its partner, “Christ’s Descent Into Limbo,” in the National Gallery’s Mantegna and Bellini exhibition that’s on display through the end of January.
+In 2018, it was reunited with its partner, “Christ’s Descent Into Limbo,” in a museum in London.
+In 2019 the paintings traveled to Berlin.

 The London gallery “called us a few days after the news of our discovery had become public.
 They wanted to confirm our findings as they were preparing an exhibition dedicated to Andrea Mantegna,” Valagussa said.
 “We couldn’t dream of a better debut.”